 What Skills Should Recruiters Look For?

-Python dominates AI engineering job postings at 92% frequency, but recruiters who stop at "knows Python" will miss the signals that separate average candidates from strong ones.
-According to analyses of thousands of ML job postings in 2025 (PowerDrill.ai and Axial Search), the skill stack breaks down into clear tiers.
+Python dominates AI engineering job postings at 92% frequency, but recruiters who stop at “knows Python” will miss the signals that separate average candidates from strong ones.
+Analyses of thousands of ML job postings in 2025 (PowerDrill.ai and Axial Search) show the skill stack divides into clear tiers.

 Core technical skills (non-negotiable): Python at 92% is the lingua franca.
 PyTorch (38-42%) has overtaken TensorFlow (33-34%) as the dominant deep learning framework, especially for research and LLM work.
 Cloud platform experience - AWS (33%), Azure (26-33%), or GCP - rounds out the baseline.

 Beyond the baseline, specialized skills vary by role.
-For LLM engineers, look for LangChain, vector databases (Pinecone, Weaviate), and RAG architecture experience.
-For MLOps, prioritize Docker, Kubernetes, and MLflow.
-For research positions, a publication record and experience with novel architectures matters most.
+LLM engineers should have LangChain, vector databases (Pinecone, Weaviate), and RAG architecture experience.
+MLOps positions call for Docker, Kubernetes, and MLflow.
+Research positions prize a publication record and experience with novel architectures above all else.

 That said, talent acquisition teams often miss the best signals.
-Don't just scan for framework names on a resume.
+Don’t just scan for framework names on a resume.
 GitHub repositories with original ML projects, contributions to open-source AI tools, Kaggle competition rankings, and Hugging Face model cards tell you far more about capability than a bullet-pointed skills list.
-A skills-based hiring approach works particularly well for AI roles, where traditional credentials don't always predict on-the-job performance.
+Kaggle is one of the richest talent pools for data science and ML roles.
+Our guide to finding data science talent on Kaggle covers how to evaluate competition rankings, notebooks, and discussion contributions as hiring signals.
+A skills-based hiring approach works particularly well for AI roles, where traditional credentials don’t always predict on-the-job performance.

 Where Do Recruiters Find AI Engineering Talent?

-The biggest sourcing mistake in AI hiring?
+The biggest mistake in AI engineer recruiting?
 Relying on the same channels that work for general software engineering.
+The best sites to hire AI engineers aren’t job boards - they’re technical communities where engineers already showcase their work.
 Only 5.9% of AI engineer job postings offered fully remote positions in 2025, according to 365 Data Science - meaning the talent pool is geographically constrained on top of being scarce.
 You need to go where ML practitioners and AI specialists actually spend their time.

 | Channel | Best For | Effort Level | Candidate Quality |